(oh nuh BOT yoo lin num TOKS in aye)

 Hypersensitivity to any botulinum toxin preparation or any component of the formulation; infection at the proposed injection site(s).

-Botox: Additional contraindications: Intradetrusor injection in patients with overactive bladder or detrusor overactivity with a neurologic condition who have a urinary tract infection; intradetrusor injection in patients with urinary retention and in patients with post-void residual (PVR) urine volume >200 mL who are not routinely performing clean intermittent self-catheterization
+Botox (only): Intradetrusor injection in patients with overactive bladder or detrusor overactivity associated with a neurologic condition who have a UTI; intradetrusor injection in patients with urinary retention and in patients with postvoid residual urine volume >200 mL who are not routinely performing clean intermittent self-catheterization

 Note: The lowest recommended dose should be used when initiating treatment (regardless of indication).
 In adults treated for more than one indication, the maximum cumulative dose should be ≤400 units/3 months for Botox or ≤360 units/3 months for Botox Cosmetic.
 Canadian labeling recommends a maximum cumulative dose of 6 units/kg (up to 360 units) over 3 months in adult patients receiving additional treatment for noncosmetic indications.

 Bladder dysfunction: Intradetrusor: Note: Prophylactic antimicrobial therapy (excluding aminoglycosides) should be administered 1 to 3 days prior to, on the day of, and for 1 to 3 days following onabotulinumtoxinA administration to decrease risk of urinary tract infection (UTI).
 Discontinue antiplatelet therapy at least 3 days prior to administration.

 Detrusor overactivity associated with neurologic condition: 30 injections of 1 mL (recommended concentration: ~6.7 units/mL) for a total dose of 200 units/30 mL (maximum: 200 units); for the final injection, ~1 mL of sterile NS should be injected to ensure that the remaining medication in the needle is delivered to the bladder; may consider re-treatment with diminishing effect but no sooner than 12 weeks from previous administration (median time until second treatment in studies: 42 to 48 weeks).